13 Ich bin ein Berliner

 “alles belegt, alles belegt” (all booked up).

 He couldn’t believe it.
 Who would want to stay in such a dump if they had a choice?

-Five minutes before ten, Shaun threw the room key on the counter and left with the conviction that people’s anti-German prejudices were absolutely valid.
+Five minutes before ten, Shaun threw the room key on the counter and left with the conviction that the prevalent anti-German prejudices were absolutely valid.

-“If ever I decide to write a short story about Berlin,” he thought, “the porter has to be in it.”
+“If ever I decide to write a short story about Berlin,” he thought, “that porter has to be in it.”

-The same girl served him when he returned to the tourist office.
+The same woman served him when he returned to the tourist office.

 “How was your pension?” she enquired automatically.